azvoleff/so-simple-theme/_posts/2014-10-21-glcm-rotation-invariant.md

 {% highlight text %}
 ## Unit: seconds
 ##                            expr      min       lq     mean   median
-##  glcm_all_dir_manual(test_rast) 4.532071 4.560523 4.596713 4.594508
+##  glcm_all_dir_manual(test_rast) 4.493543 4.501502 4.678655 4.656803
-##         glcm_all_dir(test_rast) 4.029776 4.053473 4.094297 4.114519
+##         glcm_all_dir(test_rast) 4.134398 4.190528 4.267464 4.225021
 ##        uq      max neval
-##  4.628842 4.667621     5
+##  4.809615 4.931815     5
-##  4.131253 4.142464     5
+##  4.304919 4.482455     5
 {% endhighlight %}

-The time taken by the two methods is close, but note that this is a lower limit on the difference between the two.
-For larger rasters that cannot be stored in memory, the benefits of handling the mean texture calculation in the native GLCM C++ code will be more apparent, as the need for multiple read/writes from disk will start to make the "naive" approach .
+The time difference isn't that great, but the need for repeated calls to `glcm` (and the need for multiple read/writes to disk for large files) could lead to a more substantial advantage for the direct approach with `glcm` than is apparent in this simple example.
+Of course, the manual approach does give more flexibility if you need to do other processing (or scaling, etc.) to the textures.